stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 Note that here the cleanup method is named `close` to take advantage of the _inferred_ bean destructor method used by the Spring container.

 If we run the demo as it now stands (with the work queue blocking still present) we will get additional errors because the semaphores are never signalled.

-Also note that the `submit` and `present` methods are _asynchronous_ operations, i.e. a task is queued for execution and the method returns immediately.

 ### Work Submission